- Context and Introduction

 Governance Partners may share Personal Data with the following Recipients:

-This website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
-Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
-Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
+- This Website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
+Google Analytics uses “cookies”, which are text files placed on your computer, to help the Website analyze how users use the site.
+The information generated by the cookie about your use of the Website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+Google will use this information for the purpose of evaluating your use of the Website, compiling reports on Website activity for website operators and providing other services relating to website activity and internet usage.

 When sharing the Personal Data of a Data Subject with Recipients that are located outside the European Economic Area (EEA), Personal Data of a Data Subject will only be transferred on one of the following bases: